Today in Hockey History: Feb. 5

 Feb.
 5 has had a little bit of everything over the years.
 We saw one of the coolest moments in All-Star Game history.
 One of the greatest goaltenders to ever play the game hit a pair of unique milestones.
 Plus, this date was very busy in both Washington D.C. and Chicago.
-It is time for our daily trip through National Hockey League history as we take a look back at all the best memories from this date.
+It is time for our daily trip through National Hockey League history as we look back at all the best memories from this date.

 One Last All-Star Game for Mr. Hockey

 NHL legend Gordie Howe played in his final All-Star Game on this date in 1980.
-Appropriately enough, the game was hosted by the Detroit Red Wings and he was given a hero’s welcome by the fans that watched him play for 25 seasons.
+Appropriately enough, the Detroit Red Wings hosted the game, and he was given a hero’s welcome by the fans who watched him play for 25 seasons.

-Howe, representing the Hartford Whalers, was the final player to be introduced to the largest crowd to ever see an All-Star Game, 21,002, and they gave him a rousing ovation for over four minutes.
+Howe, representing the Hartford Whalers, was the final player to be introduced to the largest crowd ever to see an All-Star Game, 21,002, and they gave him a rousing ovation for over four minutes.

 This was Howe’s 23rd All-Star Game appearance and only one not as a member of the Red Wings.
 It was also Wayne Gretzky’s first All-Star Game, who, of course, went on to break Howe’s league scoring records.
 Mr. Hockey picked up an assist on Real Cloutier’s goal, the final one of the game, as the Wales Conference beat the Campbell Conference 6-3.